Kozker-lab/ecommerce_datagen/readme.md

 # Ecommerce Synthetic Data Generation

-This project is designed to generate synthetic, but realistic, data for an electronics e-commerce retail store.
-The data is generated using a Jupyter notebook (`e_commerce_synthetic.ipynb`), which allows for easy modification and execution of the data generation process.
+This project is designed to generate realistic data for an electronics e-commerce retail store.
+The data is generated using a Jupyter notebook (`e_commerce_synthetic.ipynb`), allowing easy modification and execution of the data generation process.

 ## Features

-- **Realistic Customer Information**: The Faker library is used to generate realistic customer information, such as names, addresses, and phone numbers.
+- **Realistic Customer Information**: The Faker library generates realistic customer information, such as names, addresses, and phone numbers.
 - **Electronics Products**: The script simulates a variety of electronics products, including TVs, smartphones, laptops, and more.
 - **Order details and Other Information**: The script generates realistic orders data, including quantities, prices, and dates.
 Inventorylog data, and customer service data has also been generated.
 Reviews have been generated with the help of OpenAI's `GPT-4` Model.